Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 Entrance to the complex.

-Arkadi Monastery is not only a holy place but also a remarkable historical monument housing a small but interesting museum.
-You can visit the monastery and wander around its rooms and cells discovering how everyday life is for its inhabitants.
+Arkadi Monastery is a holy place and a remarkable historical monument.
+It houses a small but interesting museum.
+You can visit the monastery and wander around its rooms and cells, discovering how everyday life is for its inhabitants.

-Inside the complex, there is also a museum showcasing precious, holy relics and icons.
-A separate room is dedicated to the Battle of Arkadi, an armed fight that was written in the history of Crete as a symbol of braveness, self-sacrifice, and unbelievable courage.
+The complex also has a museum showcasing precious holy relics and icons.
+A separate room is dedicated to the Battle of Arkadi.
+This armed fight was written in the history of Crete as a symbol of braveness, self-sacrifice, and unbelievable courage.

 The admission is 2 Euros.